AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-integrations/basecamp/review-proof-basecamp.md

 >[!NOTE]
 >
->&nbsp;If you are not a user of Workfront Proof, you can still work on the proof in Basecamp.
+>&nbsp;If you are not a user of [!DNL Workfront] Proof, you can still work on the proof in Basecamp.
 All you need to do is enter your email address and screen name.
 You can also choose to "remember me" so you only need to enter these details once.

 ## Viewing the Proof via the Notification Email

-If you link a new or existing proof to Basecamp, Workfront Proof will send a proof notification email to all reviewers containing:
+If you link a new or existing proof to [!DNL Basecamp], [!DNL Workfront Proof] will send a proof notification email to all reviewers containing:

 * The proof message (custom or standard) (1)
 * Proof details (2)
 * Personal URL (Go to Proof link) (3)
-* Link to the Basecamp project message to take you straight to the proof in Basecamp (4)
+* Link to the Basecamp project message to take you straight to the proof in Basecamp (4)\
    If non-Basecamp reviewers have been added to the proof, their email notification will not include the Basecamp link.
 * Proof progress (5)
 * Reviewers and their individual progress (6)